-The 2016 International Plant Functional Traits Course will held between 8th and 18th August 2016 at the Alpine Ecosystem Observation and Experiment Station of Mt.
+The 2016 International Plant Functional Traits Course was held between 8th and 18th August 2016 at the Alpine Ecosystem Observation and Experiment Station of Mt.
 Gongga, Sichuan, China

-The 2016 International Plant Functional Traits Course will offer a hands-on, field-based exploration of plant functional traits, along with experience in the usage of plant traits data in climate-change research and ecosystem ecology.
+The 2016 International Plant Functional Traits Course offered a hands-on, field-based exploration of plant functional traits, along with experience in the usage of plant traits data in climate-change research and ecosystem ecology.
 Trait-based ecology offers an important set of methods and new approaches that enables a more powerful approach to predict how climate and biotic interactions shape the diversity of communities and functioning of ecosystems.
-This course will provide students with the essential background and skills needed for trait-based ecology.
+This course provided students with the essential background and skills needed for trait-based ecology.

-The course will focus on addressing several core scientific questions with an emphasis on key skills: (i) collecting original data in the field, (ii) developing data management skills, (iii) developing computational and statistical skills; and (iv) generating summaries of our findings.
-Students will be given hands-on instruction in the background and methods of ecophysiology, community ecology, population biology, and computational biology.
+The course focussed on addressing several core scientific questions with an emphasis on key skills: (i) collecting original data in the field, (ii) developing data management skills, (iii) developing computational and statistical skills; and (iv) generating summaries of our findings.
+Students were given hands-on instruction in the background and methods of ecophysiology, community ecology, population biology, and computational biology.

-The course will be held along an elevational gradient in Gongga Mountain in the Sichuan Province in China in the transition between the Tibetan Plateau and lowland forest ecosystems.
-The field work will be carried out along an elevational gradient (3000–4200 m a.s.l.) that includes our experimental TransPlant project.
-Participants will be introduced to the ecological and taxonomic diversity of the region, and will be involved in one of the following projects:
+The course was held along an elevational gradient in Gongga Mountain in the Sichuan Province in China in the transition between the Tibetan Plateau and lowland forest ecosystems.
+The fieldwork was carried out along an elevational gradient (3000–4200 m a.s.l.) that included the experimental TransPlant project.
+Participants were introduced to the ecological and taxonomic diversity of the region, and were involved in one of the following projects: